chemouna/Decor/README.md

     android:src="@drawable/search_vector_drawable"
     app:decorAnimateSearch="true" />

-This has the advantage of reusing these decorators in other views.
+This has the advantage of reusing these decorators in other Views.
-The module decorators contains some examples of useful decorators that you can start using now, or write your own by extending ``` AttrsDecorator<T>``` where T is the type of the view the decor will be applied on.
+The module decorators contains some examples of useful decorators that you can start using now, or write your own by extending ``` AttrsDecorator<T>``` where T is the type of the View the decor will be applied on.

 If you want to apply only a subset of decorators :